openskynetwork/java-adsb/README.md

 decoder can be used is provided in [OskySampleReader.java](https://github.com/openskynetwork/osky-sample/blob/master/src/main/java/org/opensky/tools/OskySampleReader.java).
 It reads, decodes, and prints serialized
 ADS-B messages from avro-files with the OpenSky schema.
 A sample of such data and the schema is provided in the [osky-sample repository](https://github.com/openskynetwork/osky-sample).

+## Migration to Version 3

+**!!Version 3 is not a drop-in replacement.
+You have to adapt your existing code!!**

+With libadsb version 3, many things have changed, including:
+* Introduction of a stateful decoder to correctly handle transmitters with different ADS-B versions
+* Removal `MissingInformationException` - return `null` values instead
+* Split operational status message into separate classes for different ADS-B versions
+* Split airborne and surface position messages into separate classes for different ADS-B versions
+* Proper mapping for NUCr to NACv
+* Proper mapping, decoding and description for
+  * Horizontal Containment Radius Limit (=Horizontal Protection Limit)
+  * Navigation Accuracy Category for position (NACp)
+  * Navigation Integrity Category (NIC)
+* Added Source Integrity Level to position messages of version 0